Shock Octopus

-Shock Octopus, Perth, Western Australia, 2011.
-L-R: David Sayers, Michael Bayliss, David Blair & Scott Andrews.
-Photography by Craig Byrne.

 Shock Octopus were an Australian rock band formed in Perth, Western Australia in 2010.
 The band was composed of Michael Bayliss (lead vocals, piano, keyboards), David Blair (bass, backing vocals), David Sayers (guitar), and Scott Andrews (drums).
-They were compared to "experimental alt-rock of the 1980s"..
+They were compared to "experimental alt-rock of the 1980s".
 Shock Octopus helped to progress Perth rock music by combining elements of punk, art rock, psychedelia, and pop with "songs based on environmental issues, climate grief and existential crisis".
 They have since been described as capturing "a broad sonic spectrum, incorporating moody piano arrangements, jangly percussion and lo-fi sensibilities".

 History

 Bayliss and Blair met as bandmates where they were part of another Perth band called Syrian Rue.
 With Syrian Rue's disbandment in 2009 the duo adopted the name Counting Backwards, rejoined the Perth music scene, and recruited Sayers to commence demo-recording a series of piano-driven indie-rock songs.
 With the addition of Andrews, they renamed themselves Shock Octopus and played their first show on 1 January 2010.
 Their first professional recording, Safe Room, was released as a standalone single in June 2011 to positive reviews.
 They collaborated with the acclaimed Perth producer Al 'Dr Alien' Smith of Bergerk Studios on their debut EP Self-titled (2012) which blended their art rock sensibilities with influence from artists such as Talking Heads, Porcupine Tree and Kristin Hersh.